Starting with a model, use the given

 Use the selectMany

-function to bring in more facts from the fact repository.
+function to bring in more facts.

 Pass in a callback that takes a fact from the current stream.

-Call facts.ofType
+Call successors

 to bring in more facts.

-const allProjectTasksForUser = model.given(User).match((user, facts) =>
+const allProjectTasksForUser = model.given(User).match(user =>

 );